TLS

 Demo integrations

-The easiest way to get started with experimenting with post-quantum cryptography is to use our pre-built Docker images containing post-quantum-enabled versions of the web servers Apache httpd and nginx, or the command-line web client curl.
-You can also download a pre-built binary of post-quantum-enabled Chromium.
+The easiest way to get started with experimenting with post-quantum cryptography is to use our pre-built Docker images containing post-quantum-enabled versions of the web servers Apache httpd and nginx, the high-availability web proxy haproxy or the command-line web client curl.
+You can also download a pre-built binary of post-quantum-enabled Chromium and Wireshark.

 OQS Docker images on Docker Hub